-STA NDARD 2 - KNOW THE CONTENT AND HOW TO TEACH IT 2.1 Content and teaching strategies of the teaching area Demonstrate knowledge, and understanding of the concepts, substance and structure of the content and teaching strategies of the teaching area.
+2.1 Content and teaching strategies of the teaching area Demonstrate knowledge, and understanding of the concepts, substance and structure of the content and teaching strategies of the teaching area.
 2.2 Content selection and organisation Organise content into an effective learning and teaching sequence.
 2.3 Curriculum, assessment and reporting Use curriculum, assessment and reporting knowledge to design learning sequences and lesson plans.
 2.4 Understand and respect Aboriginal and Torres Strait Islander people to promote reconciliation between Indigenous and non-Indigenous Australians Demonstrate broad knowledge of, understanding of and respect for Aboriginal and Torres Strait Islander histories, cultures and languages.
-2.5 Literacy and numeracy strategies Know and understand literacy and numeracy teaching strategies and their application in teaching areas 2.6 Information and Communication Technology (ICT) Implement teaching strategies for using ICT to expand curriculum learning opportunities for students.
+2.5 Literacy and numeracy strategies Know and understand literacy and numeracy teaching strategies and their application in teaching areas Information and Communication Technology (ICT) 2.6 Information and Communication Technology (ICT) 2.6 Information and Communication Technology (ICT) Implement teaching strategies for using ICT to expand curriculum learning 2.6

 STA NDARD 3 - PLAN FOR AND IMPLEMENT EFFECTIVE TEACHING AND LEARNING

 3.1 Establish challenging learning goals

-Set learning goals that provide achievable challenges for students of varying abilities and characteristics.
+Set learning goals that provide achievable challenges for students of varying abilities

+and characteristics.

 3.2 Plan, structure and sequence learning programs

-Plan lesson sequences using knowledge of student learning, content and effective teaching strategies.
+Plan lesson sequences using knowledge of student learning, content and effective

+teaching strategies.

 3.3 Use teaching strategies

 Include a range of teaching strategies.

 3.4 Select and use resources

 Demonstrate knowledge of a range of resources, including ICT, that engage

 students in their learning.

 3.5 Use effective classroom communication

 Demonstrate a range of verbal and non-verbal communication strategies to support

 student engagement.

 3.6 Evaluate and improve teaching programs

 Demonstrate broad knowledge of strategies that can be used to evaluate teaching

 programs to improve student learning.

 3.7 Engage parents/ carers in the educative process

 Describe a broad range of strategies for involving parents/carers in the educative

 process.

 NDARD 4 - CREATE AND MAINTAIN SUPPORTIVE AND SAFE LEARNING IRONMENTS 4.1 Support student participation Identify strategies to support inclusive student participation and engagement in classroom activities.
 4.2 Manage classroom activities Demonstrate the capacity to organise classroom activities and provide clear directions.
 4.3 Manage challenging behaviour Demonstrate knowledge of practical approaches to manage challenging behaviour.
 4.4 Maintain student safety Describe strategies that support students' wellbeing and safety working within school and/or system, curriculum and legislative requirements.
 4.5 Use ICT safely, responsibly and ethically Demonstrate an understanding of the relevant issues and the strategies available to support the safe, responsible and ethical use of ICT in learning and teaching.
-NDARD 5 - ASSESS, PROVIDE FEEDBACK AND REPORT ON STUDENT LEARNING 5.1 Assess student learning Demonstrate understanding of assessment strategies, including informal and formal, diagnostic, formative and summative approaches to assess student learning.
+STAI NDARD 5 - ASSESS, PROVIDE FEEDBACK AND REPORT ON STUDENT LEARNING 5.1 Assess student learning Demonstrate understanding of assessment strategies, including informal and formal, diagnostic, formative and summative approaches to assess student learning.
 5.2 Provide feedback to students on their learning Demonstrate an understanding of the purpose of providing timely and appropriate feedback to students about their learning.
 5.3 Make consistent and comparable judgements Demonstrate understanding of assessment moderation and its application to support consistent and comparable judgements of student learning.
 5.4 Interpret student data Demonstrate the capacity to interpret student assessment data to evaluate student learning and modify teaching practice.
-5.5 Report on student achievement • Demonstrate understanding of a range of strategies for reporting to students and
+5.5 Report on student achievement Demonstrate understanding of a range of strategies for reporting to students and parents/carers and the purpose of keeping accurate and reliable records of student achievement.